jarvisyjw/jarvisyjw/README.md

 ### Hi there 👋

 I am Jingwen Yu, a Ph.D.
-Candidate @HKUST.
+Candidate of Robotics Institute @HKUST, affiliated with Shenzhen Key Laboratory of Robotics and Computer Vision Lab @SUSTech.
 Find more about me via my [personal website](https://jingwenyust.github.io/).

 <!--
 **jarvisyjw/jarvisyjw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.